vyu821/world-happiness-analysis/README_elisa-2.md

 # World Happiness Report Analysis

-## Dutties of Elisa Sanchez in Segment 2
+## Duties of Elisa Sanchez in Segment 2
 Elisa Sanchez performed the following sections of happiness_machine_learning_model.ipynb:

 1. Check Linearity: Test to see if there is a linear relationship between factors (Economy, Social Support, Life Expectancy, Freedom, Perceptions of Corruption and Generosity) and Happiness Score.